magicblock-labs/Solana-Unity-Chess/README.md

-# UnityChess
+# Solana Unity Chess

-UnityChess is a 3D Chess game built using Unity/C#.
+Solana Unity Chess is a #d Chess game built using Unity/C# and the Solana.Unity-SDK.
+Unity is used as UI/Rendering, the Solana.Unity-SDK is the interface and the state/logic is on-chain (on Solana).

+This repository was created with the purpose of demostrating the use of the [Solana.Unity-SDK](https://solana.unity-sdk.gg/).

+## Unity Chess

+The UI is a simplifed version of [UnityChess](https://github.com/ErkrodC/UnityChess), by [ErkrodC](https://github.com/ErkrodC).
+Make sure to support him and leave a star to the Unity Chess repository.

 ![UnityChess demo](https://media.githubusercontent.com/media/ErkrodC/UnityChess/development/UnityChess.gif)

-### Contributing
-Downloading a zip of the repository may not work.
-To properly clone, [download](https://git-lfs.github.com/) and install Git LFS.
-For a more in-depth explanation/guide, visit the relevant [wiki page](https://github.com/ErkrodC/UnityChess/wiki/Getting-The-Project).

-Please follow the collaborative github workflow, well described [here](https://github.com/asmeurer/git-workflow/blob/master/README.md).

-The project is using the following version of Unity: [Unity 2021.2.6f1](https://unity3d.com/get-unity/download/archive)

-It's recommended you use [Unity Hub](https://unity3d.com/get-unity/download) to manage Unity versions as it's likely the project will be upgraded as new versions come out.

-### Installation

-At the moment, there have been no releases.
-The project is still in the early stages of development.